uwegeercken/tweakstreet-kuzudb/README.md

 ## Cypher
 A cypher script is available which creates the schemas for the nodes and relations and them imports the data.
 There is an additional script to delete the structures in kuzudb.

+## Processing the data
+First go to http://download.geonames.org/export/dump and download following files:
+- allCountries.txt
+- feature_classes.txt
+- feature_codes_en.txt
+- admin1codes.csv
+- admin2codes.csv

+Put the data into a folder of your choice.

+To run the flows, you first need to install tweakstreet - it is available for Linux, Mac and WIndows.
+Once done, open the controlflow "geonames2kuzu.cfl".
+Connect the module "module.tsm" and open it.
+The module contains configuration details.
+Specifically you need to adjust the "rootFolder" variable to your needs.
+The "dataOutputFolder" variable defines where the resulting csv files will be generated.

+Now run the control flow and wait until it finishes - hopefully without issues.
+At this point you can run the cypher script (adjust the path info according to your needs) to import the data.

+Let me know if you find bug but also if you want to participate in further extending the idea.

 last update: uwe.geercken@web.de - 2023-03-04